parati-eos/extension-new/README.md

 ### Loading & Refs

-- `displayBoxLoading`: Controls whether the display box is loading.
+- `displayBoxLoading`: Controls whether the whole display box is loading.
 - `slidesArrayRef`: A reference to `slidesArray` for maintaining consistency across re-renders.
 - `newSlideLoadingRef`: A reference to `isNewSlideLoading` for keeping track of slide load status.
 - `slideStatesRef`: A reference to `slideStates` for managing slide-related updates.